Time ManagementJeannine Bennett

 Keeping a log of when you’re distracted and noting the cause behind the distraction is an important first step to regaining control of your time.
 For a week, write down when you find yourself off-task.
 Remember, the point of the exercise is to acknowledge where the problems are, not to beat yourself up about every moment of wasted time.
-After analyzing your notes, you will most likely see problematic trends in how you spend your work-time.
+After analyzing your notes, you will most likely see problematic trends.
 From here, you can determine the best ways to remedy them based on the nature of the distraction.

 Step Two: Limit Digital Distractions

-It’s a good practice to set aside blocks of time to answer emails or respond to clients who may reach out to your business through social media.
+It’s a good practice to set aside blocks of time to answer emails or respond to clients who may reach out through social media.
 Quickly scan through emails and handle the most important items first.
-If you work in an office, you may wish to tell your colleagues that you only check emails at certain times (for example: first thing in the morning, after lunch, and before leaving for the day).
+If you work in an office, tell your colleagues you only check emails at certain times (for example first thing in the morning, after lunch, and before leaving for the day).
 That way, they’ll know to come to you directly if they have an urgent problem.

 Step Three: Preempt Outside Interruptions

-If your earlier analysis shows you’re routinely interrupted by other people stopping by your desk or calling with non-urgent matters, consider designating time for when you are available.
+If your earlier analysis shows you’re routinely interrupted by other people consider designating time for when you are available.
 If you schedule short meetings with your co-workers or staff as informal check-ins, those exchanges can be used to address small issues or answer questions.
-Phone calls can be handled similarly to emails: have a time set aside to return voicemail messages, dealing with the most important calls first and making notes to handle less important ones as you are able.
+Phone calls can be handled similarly to emails: have a time set aside to return voicemail messages.
+Deal with the most important calls first, and make notes to handle less important ones as you are able.

 Step Four: Planned Breaks

 It’s physically impossible to be at maximum productivity levels all day long.
 Our brains need breaks.
 Use this knowledge to your advantage and plan out small rewards for each of your breaks.
-It could be a walk around the building to stretch your legs, a chance to refill your coffee or grab a snack, or a moment to handle a personal matter like a phone call or setting a doctor’s appointment.
+It could be a walk around the building to stretch your legs, a chance to refill your coffee or grab a snack, or a moment to handle a personal matter.
 It may be useful to set a timer during your breaks to keep them from becoming unintended distractions.
 Five minutes is a good place to start.

 Step Five: Reflect and Reevaluate

-After implementing some or all of the above tips, it’s critical to reflect on what is working for you and what may need some tweaking.
+After implementing some or all of the above tips, it’s critical to reflect on what is working for you and what is not.
 Do you feel you’re missing important updates by only checking your email twice a day?
-Maybe it would be better to check it for five minutes at the end of every hour instead of a in a thirty minute block after lunch.
-Can you shorten that fifteen minute check-in with IT to five minutes?
+Maybe it would be better to check it for five minutes at the end of every hour instead of in a thirty-minute block after lunch.
+Can you shorten that fifteen-minute check-in with IT to five minutes?
 Is it possible to communicate via phone instead of meeting face-to-face?

-Reevaluating how you use your time on a regular basis will help keep you on track and working toward higher productivity levels.
+Reevaluating how you use your time on a regular basis will help keep you on track and more productive.
 At the very least, reflect on how you spend work-time if you move to a new department, find another position at a different company, or experience a significant change to your workload.

 By working on your time management practices, you are cultivating a skill that will carry you through the rest of your career.
 There is no shortage of time management strategies; however, you may only need to incorporate a few into your daily routine to see positive results.
 Attempting to use every strategy at once is likely to lead to frustration, so take it one step at a time and remember to be patient with yourself.